FREE LIFETIME CV AMENDMENTS

 So, can I be employed and self employed at the same time?

-We hope that helps – in short, yes, you can be self-employed but working for an employer too.
+In short, yes, you can be self-employed but working for an employer too.

 If you have any questions about the world of work, there’s a good chance the answer is on our blog.
 Recently we have written a conflict resolution model guide on how to use one at work, plus what managing upwards means, for example.